mak448a/build-ios/README.md

 > [!WARNING]
-> This is in very early stages.
-Please report bugs and be cautious!
+> I try my best to write code that works, but I may have accidentally included bugs.
+Please report any that you find and be cautious!

 ## Requirements
 - GitHub CLI (2.63.2 tested, other versions untested.)